Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given a single optional parameter and no output schema, the description adequately covers purpose, behavior, conditionals, return value, and distinctions from siblings.
-It is complete for an agent to select and invoke correctly.
+For a simple tool with one optional parameter and no output schema, the description covers purpose, behavior, return value, and prerequisites completely.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.